iameberedavid/Indian-Start-Up-Funding-Analysis/README.md

 - Evaluation: assessing the results against the business objectives and
 - Deployment: presenting the findings.

-Since this is not a Machine Learning project, data analysis was performed in place of modelling.
-The data analysis results showed meaningful patterns from the dataset that were evaluated against the business objectives.
+This project did not include data modelling, and was only deployed to Power BI to visualize the findings.

 ## Hypothesis
 Null hypothesis: The sector a start-up belongs to did not influence the funding amount the start-up received.